JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 ### 1. Landlords responding early command higher prices for renting their houses

-In comparision with landlords taking for response a 'few days or more':
+In comparison with landlords taking for a response a 'few days or more':

 - 4% higher rent commanded by landlords who respond 'within an hour'